• Home

 Americans have not adopted the notion accepted just about everywhere else in the western world: That citizens have positive rights they can claim from the state – for safety, health, and education, for example – and not just negative rights against the state – such as liberty, privacy, and due process.
 To be sure, Americans have made many practical compromises with their anti-state principles.
 For instance, most accept the idea that all children have a right to an education and that elderly people have a right to medical care, even if both are “entitlements.”
 But the resistance to the principle of basic survival rights runs deep.
 As long as that is so, we will have to continue to hope for the beneficence of the Pages of our country.

-(Crossposted on The Berkeley Blog on December 11, 2012.)
+(Cross-posted on The Berkeley Blog on December 11, 2012.)

 UPDATE, December 28, 2012

 A news story about the town of Newton, CT, drowning in teddy bear gifts provides another perspective on American giving.
 Newton is, of course, where a shooter murdered 20 small children.
 So many teddy bear (and similar) gifts poured into the town that just managing the stock is straining the local government and citizenry.
 What, we can ask, are the givers thinking?
 True, they are expressing their sincere grief and sympathy.
 But their gifts are doing little for the town or its survivors.
 They could have also expressed their support by equivalent financial gifts to, say, grief counseling services, to mental health clinics, or perhaps to organizations seeking to control gun violence.
-The U.S. depends so much on private philanthropy — the point of the blog post — and so much of that philanthropy is about the giver feeling good instead of making sure good is being done.
+The U.S. depends so much on private philanthropy — the point of the blog post — and so much of that philanthropy is about the giver feeling good instead of doing good.

 Share this: